tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Adventurer Feat

-The target adds your Charisma modifier to the hit points healed, twice at 5th level and thrice at 8th level.
+The target adds your Charisma modifier to the hit points healed, twice at champion tier and thrice at epic tier level.

 #### Champion Feat